|

 polygon or spline.
 The Recall Spline button recalls and enables the last spline that

+was drawn.
 The Render button confirms an action for the Shapes Palette.
 The Extract button

 enables you to extract the shape and color of an existing sprite.
 The Erase button